“Internet voting is unachievable for the foreseeable future and therefore not inevitable.”

 It’s also why we are tapping into some of the greatest minds in the world – those that think like we do – to innovate with the crowd in building our mobile voting platform.

 To hear more about how we are partnering with InnoCentive to develop the world’s most reliable, accessible and secure voting platform on the planet, join us on September 1st at 11:00 am eastern to hear our vision for mobile voting.
-Click here to register Mobile Voting Challenge.
+Click here to register for our Mobile Voting Challenge.

 [i] Communications of the ACM | October 2012 | vol. 55 | no. 10